DockerSecurity-io/commandos/README.md

 ```bash
 docker buildx build --sbom=true --push -t aerabi/cpp-hello .
 ```

+**Note**. _SBOM attestations are pushed to the registry only as a separate entry linked to the image, so to test them here we need to push the image to a registry.
+In this example, I used my own Docker Hub account, but you can use any registry that supports SBOM attestations, e.g., GitHub Container Registry, Amazon ECR, etc. Just make sure to change the image name accordingly._

 Now, let's check the CVEs with Docker Scout (we will cover it in the next section):